 A single page of this manuscript, fol.
 5v, contains several futharks, runic alphabets, code schemes for Latin letters and ficticious alphabets.
 Among these are two younger fuþarks with rune names, one of which with a rich set of additional runes, and also a runic alphabet which contains at least two younger runes though mainly based on a poorly understood Anglo-Saxon fuþark.
 The content overlaps with that of the lost Cotton MS Galba A 2, of which a facsimile of uncertain exactness is preserved in George Hickes’ Thesaurus, pars tertia (1703), tabella VI.
 Both have contents the other lacks, and there are differences in the shared material, but they are clearly so closely related that they must be treated in conjunction.

 The first entry on the page (top left) is a fuþark with the sixteen basic runes with sound vales and names.
 The order is corrupted, in that s and a is placed after b.
 For easier comparison with other futharks, this is corrected in the following.
 The rune-forms are long-branch types with two early variants.
 Rune 14, m, has the form with a closed circle, though here drawn as a separate loop on either side of the stave.
 Rune 4 is of the older fuþark type, which is more unexpected.
-It is a possibility that the slightly later version with the branches placed lower on the stave was intended, but that the copy is corrupted, possibly under the influence of Anglo-Saxon æ.
+It is a possibility that the slightly later version with the branches placed lower on the stave was intended, but that the copy is corrupted, possibly under the influence of Anglo-Saxon æ, or simply lack of space.

 1 | f | ᚠ | fe |